11027649/Team50/README.md

 Long strands of Amino Acids make proteins.
 Proteins are important for many processes in the human body.
 It is known that proteins in body cells are folded in specific ways.
 These foldings determine the functioning of the protein.
 If it's a wrong fold, the proteins can cause many diseases.
 Therefore it is of great importance for pharmaceutical industry and medical science to be able to say something about the exact form of folding

 Some things are known about the mechanism of folding: hydrophobic/polar amino acids (H) 'like' to be side by side.
 Hydrophylic/apolar amino acids (P) don't have that preferation.
 If two hydrophobic amino acids lie next to each other, there is some sort of stability by the attractive forces between the two.
 The more of this stability, te bigger the total stability of the protein.
 For scientists and pharmacists it is important to know what the maximum stability is a protein can reach.

 The goal is of this project is to fold the given proteins so that they are maximally stable.
 To reach this goal we will make a program that folds a protein in it's most stable configuration.
 The program takes a protein string as user input.
 The program folds proteins that are made of only P's and H's.
 H's are the hydrophobic Amino Acids here and if they are next to eachother, this counts as -1 for stability.

 # "Protein Optimization Program"
 With rotation matrices.

-To use the program you only need to run one file: main.py.
-This file has dependencies on 10 other files: message, input_string, init_grid, update_grid, print_protein, fold, score, global_vars, algo_brute_force.
+To use the program you only need to run one file: main.py in the "theWAY" folder.
+Uncomment the type of algorithm you want to use in the main file.
+This file has dependencies on 11 other files: message, input_string, init_grid, update_grid, print_protein, fold, score, global_vars, algo_brute_force, hillclimber, plotdata.

 To plot the data from the last hillclimber you used, run: plotdata.py.